tangledhelix/DP_oilbiz/README.md

 ### Transcriber's notes ###

+(No use of bold in this book.
+Smallcaps were used.
+No thought breaks.)

 p. xv: changed “Rumania” to “Roumania” (Moreni Field, Roumania)

 p.
 50: changed “Egpyt” to “Egypt” (Egypt has also a future)